seancheung/confige/README.md

 ## Basic Usage

-This package by default read a the *config* folder in your working directory:
+This package by default read the *config* folder in your working directory:

 - config
     - app.json